How to Build a Raised Bed

 Don't be fooled - if you are going to do this, it's a real project.

-For us, it turned into a big project, thanks to some late spring hail and snow.
+us, it turned into a big project, thanks to some late spring hail and

 (We live in Central Oregon, after all, so no real surprise there.)